spmjs/spmjs.io/documentation/develop-a-package.md

 ---

-You can follow the steps to develop a package using spm (should install spm@3.x first).
+You can follow the steps to develop a package using [spm](https://github.com/spmjs/spm).

 ```
 $ spm --version